Civil rights movement: Chester school protests, Spring 1964

-From November 1963 through April 1964, the Chester school protests were a series of civil rights protests led by George Raymond of the National Association for the Advancement of Colored Persons (NAACP) and Stanley Branche of the Committee for Freedom Now (CFFN) that made Chester, Pennsylvania one of the key battlegrounds of the civil rights movement.
+From November 1963 through April 1964, the Chester school protests were a series of civil rights protests led by George Raymond of the National Association for the Advancement of Colored Persons (NAACP) and Stanley Branche of the Committee for Freedom Now (CFFN) that made Chester, Pennsylvania one of the key northern sites of the civil rights movement.
 James Farmer, the national director of the Congress of Racial Equality called Chester "the Birmingham of the North".

 In 1962, Branche and the CFFN focused on improving conditions at the predominantly black Franklin Elementary school in Chester.
 Although the school was built to house 500 students, it had become overcrowded with 1,200 students.
 The school's average class size was 39, twice the number of nearby all-white schools.
 The school was built in 1910 and had never been updated.
 Only two bathrooms were available for the entire school.
-In November 1963, CFFN protesters blocked the entrance to Franklin Elementary school and the Chester Municipal Building resulting in the arrest of 240 protesters.
+In November 1963, CFFN protesters blocked the entrance to Franklin Elementary school and the Chester Municipal Building, resulting in the arrest of 240 protesters.
 Following public attention to the protests stoked by media coverage of the mass arrests, the mayor and school board negotiated with the CFFN and NAACP.
-The Chester Board of Education agreed to reduce class sizes at Franklin school, remove unsanitary toilet facilities, relocate classes held in the boiler room and coal bin and repair school grounds.
+The Chester Board of Education agreed to reduce class sizes at Franklin school, remove unsanitary toilet facilities, relocate classes held in the boiler room and coal bin, and repair school grounds.

-Emboldened by the success of the Franklin Elementary school demonstrations, the CFFN recruited new members, sponsored voter registration drives and planned a citywide boycott of Chester schools.
-Branche built close ties with students at nearby Swarthmore College, Pennsylvania Military College and Cheyney State College in order to ensure large turnouts at demonstrations and protests.
-Branche invited Dick Gregory and Malcolm X to Chester to participate in the "Freedom Now Conference" and other national civil rights leaders such as Gloria Richardson came to Chester in support of the demonstrations.
+Emboldened by the success of the Franklin Elementary School demonstrations, the CFFN recruited new members, sponsored voter-registration drives, and planned a citywide boycott of Chester schools.
+Branche built close ties with students at nearby Swarthmore College, Pennsylvania Military College, and Cheyney State College to ensure large turnouts at demonstrations and protests.
+Branche invited Dick Gregory and Malcolm X to Chester to participate in the "Freedom Now Conference", and other national civil rights leaders such as Gloria Richardson came to Chester in support of the demonstrations.

 In 1964, a series of almost nightly protests brought chaos to Chester as protestors argued that the Chester School Board had de facto segregation of schools.
 The mayor of Chester, James Gorbey, issued "The Police Position to Preserve the Public Peace", a ten-point statement promising an immediate return to law and order.
-The city deputized firemen and trash collectors to help handle demonstrators.
+The city deputized firefighters and trash collectors to help handle demonstrators.
 The State of Pennsylvania deployed 50 state troopers to assist the 77-member Chester police force.
 The demonstrations were marked by violence and charges of police brutality.
 Over six hundred people were arrested over a two-month period of civil rights rallies, marches, pickets, boycotts and sit-ins.
 Pennsylvania Governor William Scranton became involved in the negotiations and convinced Branche to obey a court-ordered moratorium on demonstrations.
 Scranton created the Pennsylvania Human Relations Commission to conduct hearings on the de facto segregation of public schools.
 All protests were discontinued while the commission held hearings during the summer of 1964.